 Get involved in Reenactments and practice skills like fire starting, simple meal making, outdoor cooking, and shelter building.
 Our ancestors survived off-grid and lived like real-life preppers.

 Make your own pictures or diagrams with a pencil.

-Draw pictures of things you want to create around camp, items you want to build, plant and animal identification, or just for fun
+Draw pictures of things you want to create around camp, items you want to build, plant and animal identification.

 Learn to make natural paints and dies.